What are Hemorrhoids?

 - A tender lump forming near the anus

-Hemorrhoids are very common and there’s a range of treatment options the physician can turn to.
-Internal hemorrhoids are commonly treated with a procedure called infrared coagulation (IRC), a minimally invasive technique that applies infrared light to the hemorrhoids, causing them to shrink and shrivel over the next few days.
-This is an excellent procedure choice for appropriate patients as it involves the least risk of discomfort with no sedation required and the quickest procedural time.
+Internal hemorrhoids are often treated with infrared coagulation, a minimally invasive technique that applies infrared light to the location, causing shrinkage during the following few days.
+This technique can cause less discomfort than other options, and no sedation is needed.
 Patients frequently have this performed on a lunch break and then return to work.

-Other options to treat hemorrhoids include rubber band ligation, an injection designed to shrink the hemorrhoid, or a simple surgery to remove especially painful or thrombosed hemorrhoids.
+Other options to treat hemorrhoids include rubber band ligation, an injection designed to shrink the hemorrhoid or surgery.